Vauban-Cloud/smartsearch/README.md

 ## Prerequisites

 Before starting the installation, ensure you have:
-- Web server (HTTPS only) with PHP 7.4+ support (PHP required only in the "api/" folder)
+- Web server (HTTPS only) with PHP 7.4+ support and PHP-Curl (PHP required only in the "api/" folder)
 - API key(s) for Vauban AI (one key for each document base)
 - Git installed on your system
 - Basic understanding of JSON and PHP configuration